p:validate-with-dtd (3.1)

 Validates a document using a DTD.

-<p:declare-step type="p:validate-with-dtd"> <input port="source" primary="true" content-types="xml html" sequence="false"/> <output port="result" primary="true" content-types="xml html" sequence="false"/> <output port="report" primary="false" content-types="xml json" sequence="true"/> <option name="assert-valid" as="xs:boolean" required="false" select="true()"/> <option name="report-format" as="xs:string" required="false" select="'xvrl'"/> <option name="serialization" as="map(xs:QName,item()*)?" required="false" select="()"/> </p:declare-step>
+<p:declare-step type="p:validate-with-dtd"> <input port="source" primary="true" content-types="xml html" sequence="false"/> <output port="result" primary="true" content-types="xml html" sequence="false"/> <output port="report" primary="false" content-types="xml json" sequence="true"/> <option name="assert-valid" as="xs:boolean" required="false" select="true()"/> <option name="report-format" as="xs:string" required="false" select="'xvrl'"/> <option name="serialization" as="map(xs:QName, item()*)?" required="false" select="()"/> </p:declare-step>

-step validates the document appearing on the source
+The p:validate-with-dtd step validates the document appearing on the source port using DTD (Document Type Definition) validation.
+The

-port emits a copy of the source document, possibly augmented.
+result port emits a copy of the source document, possibly augmented.

 Ports: